 February-July, early in season, flying earlier at low elevations and in south than higher up or more northern parts of range.
 One flight per year.

-	Larvae feed on members of mustard family such as Arabis.
+Larvae feed on members of mustard family containing sulfur compounds called "mustard oils" which are presumably sequestered and deter predation.
 Males patrol hilltops, as well as along canyon bottoms.

 Very similar to members of the genus Baltia in Asia, and perhaps closely akin.

 Brock and Kaufman, pp. 48-49 (1)